vasco-oliv/NetworkSecurity/README.md

 # Network Security & Homo-Fork Project

-This project involves running a network security analysis environment using Docker, Firmadyne, and a Go-based application named `Homo-Fork`.
+This project involves running a network security analysis environment using Docker, Firmadyne, and a Go-based application named `Homo-Network`.
 Below are the steps required to set up and run the project.

 ## Requirements